 Come Thanksgiving day, if your mother forgets and puts plain old butter in the potatoes or pours gravy on your turkey, just roll with it.
 Unless you have a serious sensitivity or allergy to a particular ingredient, Whole30 rules aren’t as important as protecting someone’s feelings.
-Just do the best you can—scrape off the gravy, eat around the butter, and don’t use this as an excuse to stuff your face will dinner rolls and apple pie.
-Stick as closely to the Whole30 as you can, and consider your holiday a success because you stuck to your convictions and shared in the experience with your loved ones.
+Just do the best you can—scrape off the gravy, eat around the butter, and don’t use this as an excuse to stuff your face with dinner rolls and apple pie.
+Follow the Whole30 as closely as you can, and consider your holiday a success because you stuck to your convictions and shared in the experience with your loved ones.

 Finally, even if your meal wasn’t 100% Whole30 compatible (as you planned), be sure take a moment during dinner to compliment the chefs and thank your family from the heart for supporting you in your commitment.
 Your mothers will appreciate hearing how grateful you are, and will be far more likely to stay supportive through the rest of your program (and in life after your Whole30) if you show them how much it means to you.

 And who knows—this experience may just prompt family members to ask you more about the program and your experience.
 Share everything you know about the Whole30 and the amazing results it can bring.
 Just don’t do it over dessert.